SAKryukov/microtonal-fabric/article/multitouch/article.md

 ### Abstract Keyboard

 The [last example](#code-abstract-keyboard) shows an additional abstraction layer: the universal piece of code setting up the multitouch features is placed once in a class representing an abstract keyboard.
-Potentially, more then one terminal keyboard class can be derived from `AbstractKeyboard` and reuse the multitouch setup and other common keyboard features.
+Potentially, more than one terminal keyboard class can be derived from `AbstractKeyboard` and reuse the multitouch setup and other common keyboard features.

 In the class `AbstractKeyboard`, the functions used in the call to `setMultiTouch` are not fully defined: the function `this.isTouchKey` is not defined at all, and the function `handler` is defined, but it depends on not yet functions.
 These functions are supposed to be implemented in all the terminal classes derived from `AbstractKeyboard`.
 But how to guarantee it?

 To guarantee, I've put forward a new technique I called *interface* ("agnostic/interfaces.js").
-The keyboard classes do not extend an appropriate interface class, they just implement proper functions defined in a particular interface, a decsedant class of the class `IInterface` (agnostic/interfaces.js").
+The keyboard classes do not extend an appropriate interface class, they just implement proper functions defined in a particular interface, a descendant class of the class `IInterface` (agnostic/interfaces.js").
 The only purpose of `IInterface` is to provide a way of early detection of the problem due to the lack of full implementation of an interface to some degree of *strictness*.
 To understand the concept of strictness, please see `const IInterfaceStrictness` in the same file, it is self-explaining.

-On the example of the application Microtonal Playground, the terminal keyboard class implements the multitouch behavior not directly by calling `setMultiTouch`, but by inheriting from `AbstractKeyboard` through the following inheritance diagram:
+In the example of the application Microtonal Playground, the terminal keyboard class implements the multitouch behavior not directly by calling `setMultiTouch`, but by inheriting from `AbstractKeyboard` through the following inheritance diagram:

 `AbstractKeyboard` ("ui.components\abstract-keyboard.js") &#x25C1;&#x2500; `GridKeyboard` ("ui.components\grid-keyboard.js") &#x25C1;― `PlaygroungKeyboard` ("playground\ui\playground-keyboard.js")

-In addition to the inherirance from `AbstractKeyboard`, the terminal class is supposed to implement `IKeyboardGeometry`:
+In addition to the inheritance from `AbstractKeyboard`, the terminal class is supposed to implement `IKeyboardGeometry`:

 `IInterface` ("agnostic/interfaces.js") &#x25C1;&#x2014; `IKeyboardGeonetry` ("ui.components\abstract-keyboard.js")